 A few months ago, a college friend reached out to me with some questions about renovating his kitchen using IKEA cabinets.
-I’ve designed two of my own kitchens with IKEA cabinets and several for clients, so I was able to give him some advice about how plan for and work with them.
+I’ve designed two of my own kitchens with IKEA kitchen cabinets and several for clients, so I was able to give him some advice on how to plan for and work with them.

 IKEA cabinets are a really affordable option, and I think that you can use them to create a custom look on a budget.
-I recommend them to any client who has a budget under $35,000 and is willing to do a little leg work.
-Sarah Richardson (host of Sarah’s House and other shows on HGTV) frequently uses IKEA cabinets in the kitchens she designs.
+I recommend them to any client who has a budget under $35,000 and is willing to do a little legwork.
+Sarah Richardson (host of Sarah’s House and other shows on HGTV) often uses IKEA cabinets in the kitchens she designs.